 Matt provides advice and serves as counsel to a diverse group of clients ranging from small entrepreneurial start-ups to large academic institutions and corporate entities.
-Matt’s work for these clients includes managing intellectual property portfolios and drafting and prosecuting patent applications.
-Matt’s academic scientific background is invaluable to his clients in the medical and biotech industries.
+Matt’s work for these clients includes managing intellectual property portfolios and drafting and prosecuting patent and trademark applications as well as performing freedom-to-operate and clearance searches and opinions.
+Matt’s academic scientific background is invaluable to his clients in the medical device and biotech industries.

 - CSU Ventures

 - Tasso, Inc.

 - Titan Tire